 Her composition “Broken Promises” has been featured in the Greek Jazz & jazz magazine CD compilation “Summer jazz Flirt ”.

 She is a member of the Jared’s Pauley's Band and has recorded and contributed original lyrics at his last release “On Capitol Street” (Ropeadope 2019) along side Mike Clark, Duane Eubanks and others.

 Born in Tel Aviv ,Tamuz grew up in an artistic family; her mother is a dancer and a choreographer and her father is a writer.
 Both of them play an instrument and have a great love for classical and jazz music.

-She started playing classical piano at the age of 6 and started to sing when she was 14 and was accepted to the Jazz music department of the Ironi Alef High School of the Arts.
-Her high school band appeared twice at an open stage at the Tel Aviv Jazz Festival.
+She started playing classical piano at the age of 6 and started to sing when she was 14.
 At this time she was twice a recipient of the America-Israel Cultural Foundation Grant.
 By the age of 16 she was performing around the city regularly with some of Israel's best jazz players to accompany her.
 In 2005 she sang in the soundtrack of Ilan Heitner’s movie ‘Bruno in Love’